symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 #### Indigenous

 AP says to “capitalize this term used to refer to original inhabitants of a place.”
-As NAJA clarifies, capitalizing *Indigenous* distinguishes it—used to describe someone’s identity—from *indigenous*—used to describe a plant or animal.
+As NAJA clarifies, capitalizing *Indigenous* distinguishes it&mdash;used to describe someone’s identity&mdash;from *indigenous*&mdash;used to describe a plant or animal.

 NAJA urges writers to “avoid referring to Indigenous people as possessions of states or countries.”
 For example: “Instead of ‘Wyoming’s Indigenous people,’ try ‘the Indigenous people of Wyoming.’”